Helios Towers plc

 · Helios Towers owns and operates more sites than any other operator in each of Tanzania, Democratic Republic of Congo ("DRC"), and Congo Brazzaville.
 It is also a leading operator in Ghana with a strong urban presence and established a presence in South Africa in 2019.

-· Helios Towers pioneered the sale-leaseback model in Africa, buying towers that were held by single operators and providing services utilising the tower infrastructure to the seller and other operators.
+· Helios Towers pioneered the model in Africa of buying towers that were held by single operators and providing services utilising the tower infrastructure to the seller and other operators.
 This allows wireless operators to outsource non-core tower-related activities, enabling them to focus their capital and managerial resources on providing higher quality services more cost-effectively.

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
 For further information, please contact email@example.com or visit www.rns.com.